Naples' Best Shopping Centers for the Serious Buy-Hard

 Small and tucked away from the downtown limelight, cozy and compact Crayton Cove has both nautical and historical charm.
 Known as Back Bay in the early 1900s, it was later renamed for early developer E.W.
 "Ed" Crayton and attracted a lively mix of commercial fishermen, workers building the Tamiami Trail and business folk who started an inn, a grocery store and Naples' first pharmacy.
 Today, despite Crayton Cove's deep roots and home to City Dock, the neighborhood has retreated into something of a hidden Naples secret.
 As far as shopping goes, there's a nautical hardware store filled with fun browseables and close to a dozen galleries and gift shops.
 A few restaurants add to the character, the most popular being the Dock at Crayton Cove, host of the goofy Great Dock Canoe Race every May.
 (239-821-5219)

 Naples' newest shopping arena, Mercato builds on the Waterside Shops model of chain stores, but with less sticker shock and more restaurants, a vibrant night scene and residential real estate.
-Whole Foods Market and Sur La Table are the largest tenants.
+Whole Foods Market, Nordstrom Rack and Sur La Table are the largest tenants.
 Interspersed around indoor-outdoor restaurants and a deluxe movie theater that offers dining options, shops are of the chain variety -- Pandora, Sperry Top-Sider, Jos.
 A. Bank Clothiers and the likes.
 Most of the restaurants turn into bars in the late hours.
 Places such as Blue Martini, MASA, AZN and the Pub Naples keep the shopping center hopping into the wee hours. ((239) 594-9400)

 3 Third Street South